IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Related Work

 Broadly, most normalization methods rely on re-centering and rescaling to mitigate internal covariate shift, yet they overlook the information-theoretic properties of representations, such as sufficiency and redundancy.
-This gap motivates our work.
-We propose \textbf{IBNorm}, which augments conventional normalization with compression operation designed to regulate information flow, guiding activations toward IB-optimal representations that enhance both generalization and robustness.
+Crucially, even distribution-shaping methods like NormalNorm fail to explicitly balance preserving predictive information against suppressing nuisance factors.
+These gaps motivates our work.
+We propose \textbf{IBNorm}, which augments conventional normalization with compression operation designed to regulate information flow, guiding activations toward IB-optimal representations that enhance generalization and robustness.